WeekieNHN/WeekieNHN.github.io/index.markdown

 [**More Info**](/projects/csgo-prop/){:target="_blank" .btn .btn--info}

-## My Skills

-Since this is my portfolio, I wanted to list the skills I have acquired of the past 7 years of programming, video production, and game development.

-### Skills/Programs
-- Adobe Creative Cloud Suite
-  - Premiere Pro
-  - After Effects
-  - Photoshop
-  - Audition
-  - Media Encoder
-- The C Programming language
-- C#
-- C++
-- JavaScript
-- Java
-- Assembly Language/Machine code
-- Python
-- Shell programming
-- HTML/CSS
-- Unity game engine
-- Unreal Engine 4
-- The Microsoft Office Suite
-  - Word
-  - Excel
-  - PowerPoint
-- The Big 3 operating systems
-  - Windows
-  - MacOS
-  - Linux (Ubuntu, Debian, Arch)
-- Jekyll, Static site generation
-- The YouTube interface
-- OBS (Open Broadcasting System)
-- Development tools
-  - GitHub
-  - Trello

-## The Future
+## The Near-future

-Now the Launch My Dog is complete, I want to start work on other projects.
-I no longer want to work on mobile games, and rather want to develop a PC game.
-I want to spend time honing my programming skills, and general project workflow.
+I've spent significant portions of my time the past 2 years developing prototypes of first-person games.
 I have worked on First-Person-Shooter prototypes in the past, but none came to fruition.
-I also spent time on a possible parkour racing game in the Unreal Engine.
-If I had to make a short list of interests it would be this:
+The current prototype is under the moniker of "Castle Wars".
+Based on the Halo Reach gamemode of the same name.
+Castle Wars would be a simple networked multiplayer game where two teams fight over the control of the other's castles.
+It would be published on steam and be primary a PC game (though if it find success expansion to other platforms is on the table).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?si=muBRuTV5VrMVnUed&amp;list=PLMQOp_clEoIvpAsdC6uXolmDoaQtEhrOE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+---

+### Notable features of the Castle Wars Prototype
+- Network-First game design
+- Extensive first-person character controller with many movement abilities
+  - Dashing and Sliding
+  - Flying
+  - Swimming
+  - Ability to change gravities, and walk on planets
+  - Climbing
+  - Directed Movement (man cannons)
+- Split-screen, and networked split-screen
+- Steam integration and online player
+- Lobbies for collecting players, setting up the game, and assigning teams
+- Autogenerating settings menu
+- Client-side predictive, server authenticated movement to prevent cheating

-### Future Prospects
+### Future Prospects and Interests
-- PC development
+- PC game development
+- Engine programming
 - Networked Multiplayer Programming
 - User generated content though in-game means (i.e. a level editor)
 - Publishing on Steam
 - First-Person Game Design

-I will likely work next on a game with the running title of Castle Wars.
-Based on the Halo Reach gamemode of the same name.
-Castle Wars would be a simple networked multiplayer game where two fights over the control of the other's castles.
-It would be published on steam and be primary a PC game.

-### Follow Me
+### Follow Me on Socials

 <a href="https://www.youtube.com/channel/UCqR1s3Jy4bRMN9c5XGLuLOQ" class="btn btn--danger">Youtube</a> <a href="https://www.instagram.com/weekie_nhn/" class="btn btn--warning">Instagram</a> <a href="https://twitter.com/Weekie_NHN" class="btn btn--info">Twitter</a>